TimBest/travel-blog/_posts/_drafts/2022-08-27-siem-reap-the-extension.md

 For Monday, we went back to a temple we had taken photos of but did not get a chance to explore, the Baphuon Temple.

-It was quite steep, even with the stair modification for current populations.
+Climbing up the side to the top of the temple was quite steep, even with the stair modifications for current populations.
 I have a slight nervousness around heights, so I sung the ABCs going up and down the temple steps.
 At the top I found a beautiful view of the top of a pilar that I drew.
 Tim took LOTS of doorway photos for his Instagram.

 We then went to Bayon Temple, as I wanted to see the amazing faces again.
 It was late in the day and I remarked that I kind of wanted to draw them.
 Even though Tim was tired and we were both hungry, he encouraged me to do a drawing and really commit to drawing in the time I needed (which is usually about 30 minutes or so).
 It was really generous, given I knew how tired and hungry he was.
 I did a second drawing and felt really glad that we had slowed down to take in the temple again.
 He ran around with the camera taking photos.
 I drew.
 It was great.